 - 9am to 5pm from October to March

 - 9am to 8pm from April to September

 Borrowash Road (A6120)

-You can download an A3 site map from the related documents section on this page or take a virtual tour of the castle and country park by using the link in the information on other websites section below.
+You can download a site map from the related documents section, pick up a free site leaflet and map from our information centre and shop or take a virtual tour of the castle and country park by using the link in the information on other websites section.

-There are no bus services that alight directly outside the main entrance to the park.
-You can find out the most suitable bus and rail services by contacting:
+There are no bus services that stop directly outside the main entrance to the park.
+You can find out the most suitable bus and rail services by visiting:

 - Picnic area

 - Cycle path